hapax/hapax.github.io/assets/simple-physics.md

 can dangle a plumb bob at.
-I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/) (which I only discovered recently!) for an excellent treatment of some of these hacks.
+I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/) (which I only discovered recently!) which covers similar ground in greater depth.

 ## 2. Hacks <a id="sec-2" name="sec-2"></a>

+The goal generally is not

 ##### 2.1.
 Dimensional analysis <a id="sec-2-1" name="sec-2-1"></a>